sciZer0/7/v/README.md

 <h1>About Bitcoin</h1>

 Of course, for now the Bitcoin blockchain is both permissionless and highly-sustainable.
-But, it might have been highly-sustainable only until some moment.
+But, it might have been highly-sustainable only until some moment — for example, until there is a token with pre-programmed decreasing of supply.

 As mentioned above, Bitcoin now isn't really a fixed-supply token because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

-More importantly, absolutely, Bitcoin doesn't have any pre-programmed decrease of Circulating Supply.
+More importantly, absolutely, Bitcoin doesn't have any pre-programmed decreasing of Supply.

 Also, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and high inefficiency, including highly-low bandwidth.